 Finalists and Winner Recognition

 All finalists will receive a framed certificate to acknowledge their achievement.
-The framed certificates will be presented to the finalists at FUSION during the final interview.
-Finalists will also be given a special ribbon for their conference badge that identifies them as award finalists, and they will be invited to the FUSION VIP reception as guests of HDI.
+The framed certificates will be presented to the finalists at Service Management World during the final interview.
+Finalists will also be given a special ribbon for their conference badge that identifies them as award finalists, and they will be invited to the Service Management World VIP reception as guests of HDI.

 The finalists will be introduced and the winner announced during one of the general sessions.
 Winners will receive a crystal award engraved with the year and award category.